Black Spectre: Robert Plesko

 In Moon Knight #24 (2021), Morpheus reveals there is a new Black Spectre who was responsible for recent events.
-The following issue reveals that this Black Spectre has created a twisted version of the Midnight Mission where they will take care of a favor in exchange for a future debt.
-This same issue establishes that this is a different version of the character as Carson Knowles remains dead and Ryan Trent is shown to be in prison with the villain Zodiac.
+The following issue reveals that this Black Spectre has created a twisted version of the Midnight Mission, who intend to take care of a favor in exchange for a future debt.
+This same issue establishes that this is a different version of the character, as Carson Knowles remains dead and Ryan Trent is shown to be in prison with the villain Zodiac.

 Black Spectre's true identity is revealed to be Robert Plesko of the Shadow Cabinet.
 After trapping Moon Knight on the roof of the Midnight Mission, Black Spectre wounded Moon Knight and revealed his plan to make the city go mad and kill itself.
 After Moon Knight died saving the city, Zodiac blamed Black Spectre for killing Moon Knight before he could as he plans to give Black Spectre the full experience of atrocity up close.